Headache or Migraine: Ways to Distinguish Between the Two

 Headaches: Over-the-counter pain relievers, rest, stress management and lifestyle adjustments are often effective for managing headaches.

 Migraines: Migraines may require specific medications prescribed by a healthcare professional, including pain relievers, triptans and preventive medications.
-Lifestyle changes, such as identifying triggers and practicing relaxation techniques, can also help manage migraines.
+Lifestyle changes, such as identifying triggers and practising relaxation techniques, can also help manage migraines.

 Distinguishing between headaches and migraines is crucial for accurate diagnosis and effective management.
 By recognising their unique characteristics and symptoms, we can make informed decisions and seek appropriate treatment and preventive measures.
 If you experience frequent or severe headaches or suspect migraines, consult your doctor for a proper evaluation and personalised guidance.
 Remember, knowledge is the key to achieving better control over your well-being and enhancing your quality of life.